Sitin/node-ovirt/README.md

 ========
 Copyright (C) 2013 Mikhail Zyatin https://github.com/Sitin/
-With contributions by several individuals: https://github.com/Sitin/node-ovirt/graphs/contributors
+with contributions by several individuals: https://github.com/Sitin/node-ovirt/graphs/contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of